Impact Factor 2.129 | CiteScore 2.40

 PMCID: all published articles receive a PMCID

-Neuropsychology welcomes submissions of the following article types: Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Systematic Review.
+Neuropsychology welcomes submissions of the following article types: Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Neuropsychology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.